annargrs/blog/_posts/2024/2024-07-15-emergence.md

 The key unresolved question is what kind of interpolation of existing patterns would even count as something new enough to qualify as an 'emergent phenomenon' in the domain of natural language data.
 This domain is particularly hard, because it mixes different kinds of information (linguistic, social, factual, commonsense), and that information may be present differently (explicit in context, implicit, or requiring reasoning over long contexts).
 See {% cite RogersGardnerEtAl_2023_QA_Dataset_Explosion_Taxonomy_of_NLP_Resources_for_Question_Answering_and_Reading_Comprehension -l sec.
 8.2 %} for a discussion of different skills involved in just the question answering task.

-If you will attend ICML or ACL'24, and would like to chat about this, let me know!
+:wave: If you will attend ICML or ACL'24, and would like to chat about this, let me know!
 Also, I am [recruiting](https://annargrs.github.io/lab/#phd-and-postdoc-positions) (PhD and postdoc level).
 {: .notice}

 ---